StarkSources/myblog/_posts/2019-01-27-A-Gift-for-all-the-juniors.md

 Anyone irrespective of their age and domain can learn from these resources.
 These are used by kids of age [5-12] in various countries and we use it to build mobile applications easily with less code and complexity.

+> It is most useful when you are new to programming. you can learn all the programming concepts easily.

 [Code.org](https://code.org/)

 [Build Apps](http://ai2.appinventor.mit.edu)